-Khush Choksy is senior vice president for Middle East and Turkey Affairs at the U.S. Chamber of Commerce.
+Khush Choksy is senior vice president for Middle East, Turkey and Central Asia Affairs at the U.S. Chamber of Commerce.
 He directs the development and implementation of policies and programs that promote U.S. trade and investment with markets in the region.
 Choksy leads a team of program and policy experts who work closely with Chamber member companies and government leaders to broaden commercial relationships between the United States and the Middle East region.

 Choksy’s responsibilities include oversight of several programs including: the U.S.-Bahrain Business Council, the U.S.-Egypt Business Council, the U.S.-GCC Business Initiative, the U.S.-Iraq Business Initiative, the U.S.-Israel Business Initiative, the U.S.-Qatar Business Program, the U.S.-Saudi Business Program and CEO Summit, the U.S.-Turkey Business Council, and the U.S.-UAE Program.

 Previously, Choksy was the Chamber’s vice president for the Middle East, where he expanded the membership of the U.S.-Egypt Business Council, relaunched the U.S.-Bahrain Business Council, and implemented a strategic plan to expand the Chamber’s scope and impact in the region.
 He also served as Acting President of the U.S.-India Business Council and played an important role in integrating this Council into the U.S. Chamber.